otrv4/otrv4/otrv4.md

   1. The message is of the correct form (e.g., the fields are of the expected length).
      If any of the verifications fail, the message is ignored.
-(TODO: What's identifier? why alice not verifying this?)
+(TODO: why alice not verifying this?)
-  2. Bob's identifier is the first one listed
+  2. Bob's User Profile is the first one listed
-  3. Alice's identifier is the second one listed, and it matches the identifier transmitted outside of the ciphertext
+  3. Alice's User Profile is the second one listed, and it matches the one transmitted outside of the ciphertext
   4. `(Y, B)` is a prekey that Bob previously sent and has not been used.
 4. At this point, the DAKE is complete for Bob and he: